 A second view of the afterlife is that, upon the death of my physical body, a new perfect body is created from me that is made of a heavenly substance, and I continue living in that form.
-We'll call this the ethereal body theory.
-The presumption here is that, at the moment of my death, everything about my personal identity that's encoded in my present physical body – such as my physical appearance and my brain patterns – is copied over into the new ethereal body.
+We will call this the ethereal body theory.
+The presumption here is that, at the moment of my death, everything about my personal identity that is encoded in my present physical body is copied over into the new ethereal body, such as my physical appearance and my brain patterns.
 My identity is in a sense rescued from my dying body and integrated into the new one.
 On face value, the ethereal body theory seems to successfully meet both the body and mind criteria of personal identity.
-My new body would have the same physical structure as the old one -- although made of a somewhat different substance -- and my mind would retain all of my memories and dispositions.
+My new body would have the same physical structure as the old one, although made of a somewhat different substance, and my mind would retain all of my memories and dispositions.
 On closer inspection, though, there is a serious problem: the new "me" would actually be an independent copy with its own distinct identity.
 In the movie Multiplicity, a man named Doug gets himself cloned.
 When he and his clone wake up from the procedure, they both think that they're the original Doug.
 The scientist performing the procedure then reveals which is the original and which is the clone.
-The clone, then, accepts the fact that he is a different person -- an identical twin of Doug.
+The clone, then, accepts the fact that he is a different person, an identical twin of Doug.
 The ethereal body theory faces this same problem.
 At death, I am essentially cloned in a new form.
 The clone, though, is not really me, but a different person with a body and mind copied from me.
 I die and decompose here on earth while my clone lives on in the afterlife.
 Thus, the ethereal body theory does not offer an effective mechanism for retaining the identity that I have now in my present physical state.